Jacky3003/Platformer1/README.md

 # Platformer1
-Simple platformer made in Python by using the Turtule module.
+Simple platformer made in Python by using the Turtle module.